 If you need to clear large, deep expanses of snow, youíll appreciate the wider and more powerful two-stage snowblower.

 Three-stage snow blowers

 are the most powerful and efficient snow blowers on the market.
 First, two metal augers scoop up the snow and ice.
-Then they move it toward the center where an accelerator chops and pushes the snow to the impeller, launching it out of the chute at high speed.
+Then they move it toward the center of the unit where an accelerator chops and pushes the snow through the impeller, launching it out of the chute at high speed.

-If the city plow leaves frozen compacted heaps of snow at the end of your driveway, this machine will make you smile as it crushes through the frozen wall of snow and ice and launches it 50 feet away!
+If the city plow leaves frozen compacted heaps of snow at the end of your driveway, this machine will crush through the frozen wall of snow and ice while launching it 50 feet away.